-113. At the same time Defendant Soirat and Kinnell hired Bowley to investigate the delays and cost-overruns at OT, Rio Tinto's longtime executive consulting firm began identifying the problems at OT through its work in Mongolia.
-That firm, called GFI Blackswan, and its head,

-Dr. Maurice Duffy, had served as an executive coaching consultant for Rio Tinto since 2007.
+132. At the same time Defendant Soirat and Kinnell hired Bowley to investigate the delays and cost-overruns at OT, Rio Tinto's longtime executive consulting firm began identifying the problems at OT through its work in Mongolia.
+That firm, called GFI Blackswan, and its head, Dr. Maurice Duffy, had served as an executive coaching consultant for Rio Tinto since 2007.
 Throughout that time, the firm had an excellent relationship with Rio Tinto, and was consistently recognized by Rio, including as recently as 2016, as having "superb supplier status."
 As part of his work for Rio for nearly a decade, Duffy coached and provided leadership consulting services to Rio Tinto's senior leadership, including every CEO and every member of the executive committee during that time period, under a £1 million (about \$1.8 million) annual contract-Blackswan's largest, representing about 70% of its business.

-114. Blackswan began performing executive coaching services in Mongolia in around 2015, providing those services to around 50 of Rio Tinto's senior management stationed there and in London.
+133. Blackswan began performing executive coaching services in Mongolia in around 2015, providing those services to around 50 of Rio Tinto's senior management stationed there and in London.
+Blackswan had coaches at Rio in Mongolia, including five from Blackswan and 10-12 local people.
 In connection with that work, Duffy said that he began to hear reports and concerns from senior leaders in Mongolia about unethical behavior and "potential overstatements" at OT in around 2016.
-Further, while Duffy's firm had provided monthly and quarterly reports to the head of Rio's human resources department-first to Hugo Bague, and then Kirikova when she took over Bague's role at the beginning of 2017-concerning its work and interactions with senior Rio leaders in Mongolia, and the head of human resources delivered those reports to the CEO and Board chairman, Duffy was instructed to discontinue providing those reports in mid-2017.
+Further, Duffy's firm had provided monthly and quarterly reports to the head of Rio's human resources department-first to Hugo Bague, and then Kirikova when she took over Bague's role at the beginning of 2017-concerning its work and interactions with senior